Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-which defines an RNN with $N$ rate units.
-To avoid confusion, we write $h_i(t)$ for the potentials of the SNN~\eqref{eq:SNN} and $x_i(t)$ for the potentials of the RNN~\eqref{eq:RNN}.
-While the mapping from the SNN to the RNN looks simple at first glance, the spike-based stochastic process~\eqref{eq:SNN} and the rate-based dynamical system~\eqref{eq:RNN} describe very different kinds of systems and the SNN potentials $h_i(t)$ are not guaranteed, in general, to be equal or even close to the RNN potentials $x_i(t)$ even if both networks receive the same external input.
-Note that if the neurons are uncoupled (i.e. $J_{ij}=0$ for all $i,j$), the SNN potentials $h_i(t)$ are trivially equal to the RNN potentials $x_i(t)$.
-Therefore, comparing the SNN and the RNN is meaningful only if the coupling does not vanish.
-For nontrivial coupling, there are two known types of scaling limits where the SNN potentials $h_i(t)$ converge to the RNN potentials $x_i(t)$: \begin{enumerate}[label=(\roman*)] \item \textit{Spatial averaging over neuronal duplicates}: Consider networks of increasing size $N$ where neurons are localized in some fixed space such that two neurons assigned to the same point are duplicates, i.e. they always share the same recurrent and external input.
+There are two known types of scaling limits where the SNN potentials $h_i(t)$ converge to the RNN potentials $x_i(t)$: \begin{enumerate}[label=(\roman*)] \item \textit{Spatial averaging over neuronal duplicates}: Consider networks of increasing size $N$ where neurons are localized in some fixed space such that two neurons assigned to the same point are duplicates, i.e. they always share the same recurrent and external input.
 If the synaptic weights are scaled by $1/N$, we can take the mean-field limit $N\to\infty$ \cite{Ger95}.
 The fixed space can be either discrete and finite \cite{DitLoe17} or continuous and finite-dimensional \cite{CheDua19}, e.g. a ring \cite{BenBar95}.
 These classical mean-field limits rely on a strong form of redundancy: the existence of large ensembles of neuronal duplicates receiving (almost) the same recurrent and external input. \item \textit{Temporal averaging over single-neuron spikes}: In~\eqref{eq:SNN}, we can replace the transfer function $\phi$ and the weights $\{J_{ij}\}_{i\neq j}$ by $b\,\phi$ and $\{J_{ij}/b\}_{i\neq j}$, respectively (for $b>0$), and take the limit $b\to\infty$ \cite{Kur71}.
 This limit entails arbitrarily high firing rates in the SNN, which is biologically unrealistic since two spikes have to be separated by at least $1$ to $2$ milliseconds (the absolute refractory period) \cite{RieWar97, KanSCh00}.
 Alternatively, but to a similar effect, we can take the limit $\tau \to \infty$ in both~\eqref{eq:SNN} and~\eqref{eq:RNN} while re-scaling the weights $\{J_{ij}\}_{i\neq j}$ and the external inputs $I^\mathrm{ext}_i(t)$ by $1/\tau$.
-This last limit entails arbitrarily slow network dynamics, which is incompatible with human visual processing speed (less than $150$ milliseconds) \cite{ThoFiz96}. \end{enumerate}
+This last limit entails arbitrarily slow network dynamics, which is incompatible{, for example,} with human visual processing speed (less than $150$ milliseconds) \cite{ThoFiz96}. \end{enumerate}